Catalogue of Flat-Band Stoichiometric Materials: Discussion

 \acknowledgments

 We are grateful to Xi Dai, Dumitru Calugaru, Aaron Chew, Maia Vergniory and Christie Chiu for helpful discussions.
+We thank the referees for their suggestions that helped improving our manuscript.
 We acknowledge the computational resources Cobra/Draco in the Max Planck Computing and Data Facility (MPCDF) and Atlas in the Donostia International Physics Center (DIPC).
 This research also used the resources of the National Energy Research Scientific Computing Center (NERSC), a U.S. Department of Energy Office of Science User Facility operated under Contract No. DE-AC02-05CH11231.
-This work is part of a project that has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreement no. 101020833.
+This work is part of a project that has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreement no. 101020833).
 B.A.B. and N.R. were also supported by the U.S. Department of Energy (Grant No. DE-SC0016239), and were partially supported by the National Science Foundation (EAGER Grant No. DMR 1643312), a Simons Investigator grant (No. 404513), the Office of Naval Research (ONR Grant No. N00014-20-1-2303), the Packard Foundation, the Schmidt Fund for Innovative Research, the BSF Israel US foundation (Grant No. 2018226), the Gordon and Betty Moore Foundation through Grant No. GBMF8685 towards the Princeton theory program, and a Guggenheim Fellowship from the John Simon Guggenheim Memorial Foundation.
 A.Y., N.P.O., R.J.C., L.M.S., B.A.B. and N.R. were supported by the NSF-MRSEC (Grant No. DMR-2011750).
 A.Y. was supported by NSF-DMR-1904442.
 B.A.B., L.M.S. and N.R. gratefully acknowledge financial support from the Schmidt DataX Fund at Princeton University made possible through a major gift from the Schmidt Futures Foundation.
 L.M.S. acknowledges financial support from the Packard and Sloan Foundation.
-B.A.B. received additional support from the Max Planck Society.
 L.E. was supported by the Government of the Basque Country (Project IT1301-19) and the Spanish Ministry of Science and Innovation (PID2019-106644GB-I00).
 C.F. was supported by the European Research Council (ERC) Advanced Grant No. 742068 ``TOP-MAT'', Deutsche Forschungsgemeinschaft (DFG) through SFB 1143, and the Würzburg-Dresden Cluster of Excellence on Complexity and Topology in Quantum Matter-ct.qmat (EXC 2147, Project No. 390858490).
 S.S.P.P. acknowledges funding by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) – Project number 314790414.